-Prior to his work with CNEWA, Deacon Greg enjoyed a long career in broadcast journalism, most recently as the founding News Director of NET, the cable channel for the Diocese of Brooklyn, where he created and produced the first-ever daily Catholic news show, “Currents.”
-Deacon Greg also spent nearly three decades as a writer and producer for CBS News, where he contributed to “The CBS Evening News with Katie Couric,” “60 Minutes II,” “48 Hours,” (Emmy Award, Writers Guild of America Award) and “Sunday Morning.”
+Prior to his work with CNEWA, Deacon Greg enjoyed a long career in broadcast journalism.
+He spent nearly three decades as a writer and producer for CBS News, where he contributed to “The CBS Evening News with Katie Couric,” “60 Minutes II,” “48 Hours,” (Emmy Award, Writers Guild of America Award) and “Sunday Morning.”
 He was co-writer for the acclaimed documentary “9/11,” hosted by Robert DeNiro.
 (Emmy Award, Christopher Award, Peabody Award, Writers Guild of America Award.)
 His radio essays were featured in the bestselling book “Deadlines and Datelines” by Dan Rather.
 He’s also a two-time winner of the Catholic Press Association Award.

 Deacon Greg grew up in Maryland (Go Terps!) but he and his wife today live in the beautiful borough of Queens, New York.